EquilibriumEtf/balancer-module/README.md

-# Balancer
+# Balancer (WIP)
-This is a smart-contract app built using [Abstract-OS](https://abstract.money).
+This is a smart-contract app built using [Abstract](https://abstract.money).

 ## Features
-- Autobalance Abstract OS portfolio
+- Autobalance Abstract portfolio
 - Dex integration with Osmosis

 ## Commands